zauberzeug/lizard/docs/tools.md

 ### Serial Monitor

-Use the serial monitor to read the current output and interactively send Lizard or [control commands](control_commands.md) to the microcontroller.
+Use the serial monitor to read the current output and interactively send [Lizard commands](language.md) to the microcontroller.

 ```bash
 ./monitor.py [<device_path>]